roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Said Lydia.
 Yuuyami smiled, delightedly.

-"Hence, there's something I have to turn in a good use your acuteness."
+"Hence, there's something I have to turn your acuteness in a good use."
 "Yes?"
 "Does Rapha and Ohan actually play with that whip--?"
 "Of course, certainly.
 Most likely Rapha-san says, 'Ohan, will you punish me, I was such a bad girl today, you know?'"
 "And, then, Ohan returns like this: 'Ha--, Rapha, you are really a helpless girl--, come here.'
-Kya---!"
+'Kya---!'"

 Placing a hands upon her cheeks, Lydia  wriggled her body.